-The wintertide is most often associated with fireplaces, coffee shop hangouts, cozy reading nooks and other snug indoor activities.
+Winter time is most often associated with fireplaces, coffee shop hangouts, cozy reading nooks and other snug indoor activities.
 In short, it’s the season of hibernation.
-If you love nature, though, then don’t experience winter from behind a window.
-Tualatin Valley’s peaceful winter walks offer easy strolls with wintertime views of moss-covered branches, softly rolling rivers and birds who sing despite the rain.
+But this year, getting outside is more important than ever.
+Peaceful winter walks in Tualatin Valley offer easy strolls with wintertime views of moss-covered branches, softly rolling rivers and birds who sing despite the rain.
 Sure, you’ll have to bundle up a bit—that’s part of the fun.

 The Tualatin River Greenway Trail is located, funnily enough, behind a Cabela’s outdoor store.
 Pop into the outdoor outfitters for any items you may need for your outdoor exploring: raincoats, hats, gloves or even shoes with extra grip against icy slips.

 The trail itself is an easy, paved ¾ mile stretch that runs adjacent to the river.
 While your winter walk may be cold, it is certainly not like living in the Ice Age.
 For a sense of what that would be like, simply follow the string of interpretive panels—and cast mastodon footprints!—along the trail.